-Mean-variance optimization (MVO), also known as Modern Portfolio Theory (MPT), is a quantitative asset allocation technique which allows you to use diversification to balance the risk and return in your portfolio.
+Mean variance optimization (MVO), also known as Modern Portfolio Theory (MPT), is a quantitative asset allocation technique that allows you to use diversification to balance the risk and return in your portfolio.

 Single period MVO was developed in the pioneering work of Markowitz.
 The goal is to choose a portfolio for the upcoming period.
 The key concepts introduced by Markowitz were: